Range, Endurance, and Optimal Speed Estimates for Multicopters

 \section{Introduction}

-In the recent years, autonomous aerial multirotor vehicles (also known as multicopters) have been adopted for a wide variety of tasks~\cite{2014:DAndrea, 2017:Karydis, 2018:Mohta}.
-International, multi-million-dollar projects such as AgileFlight~\cite{AgileFlight}, Aerial-Core (autonomous power line inspection)\footnote{\url{https://aerial-core.eu/}}, DARPA FLA (fast lightweight autonomy)\footnote{\url{https://www.darpa.mil/news-events/2016-02-12}} and AlphaPilot~\cite{2020:Foehn} (autonomous drone racing) each helped pushing the frontiers of research in their respective field.
-However, one problem common to all applications of multirotor vehicles is often not considered: the range and endurance of multicopters is very limited compared to other mobile robots since they have a much higher energy consumption than ground vehicles or fixed-wing aircraft.
+\IEEEPARstart{I}{n} the recent years, autonomous aerial multirotor vehicles (also known as multicopters) have been adopted for a wide variety of tasks~\cite{2014:DAndrea, 2017:Karydis, 2018:Mohta}.
+International, multi-million-dollar projects such as AgileFlight~\cite{AgileFlight}, Aerial-Core (autonomous power line inspection) , DARPA FLA (fast lightweight autonomy) and AlphaPilot~\cite{2020:Foehn} (autonomous drone racing) each helped pushing the frontiers of research in their respective field.
+However, one problem common to all applications of multirotor vehicles is often not considered: their range and endurance is very limited compared to other mobile robots since they have a much higher energy consumption than ground vehicles or fixed-wing aircraft.

 This paper proposes an approach to obtain accurate range, endurance, and optimal speed estimates for multicopters.
 Having access to this information (see Fig.~\ref{fig:overview}) helps researchers and companies alike to optimize their mechanical design and mission planning towards meeting given specifications such as required flight times or operating radii.
 Knowledge of feasible flight distances and speeds also enables policy-makers to make informed decisions on the regulations for multicopter use.
 Lastly, understanding the tradeoffs between range, mass, speed, and agility is important when assessing the suitability of a multicopter for a new task.